terraform-viettelidc/terraform-provider-vcloud/website/docs/r/org_vdc.html.markdown

     * AllocationVApp ("Pay as you go")
     * AllocationPool ("Allocation pool")
     * ReservationPool ("Reservation pool")
-    * Flex ("Flex") (*v2.7+*, *VCD 9.7+*)
+    * Flex ("Flex") (*v2.7+*, *VCLOUD 9.7+*)
 * `compute_capacity` - (Required) The compute capacity allocated to this VDC.
 See [Compute Capacity](#computecapacity) below for details.
 * `nic_quota` - (Optional) Maximum number of virtual NICs allowed in this VDC.
 Defaults to 0, which specifies an unlimited number.
 * `network_quota` - (Optional) Maximum number of network objects that can be deployed in this VDC.
 Defaults to 0, which means no networks can be deployed.
 * `vm_quota` - (Optional) The maximum number of VMs that can be created in this VDC.
 Includes deployed and undeployed VMs in vApps and vApp templates.
 Defaults to 0, which specifies an unlimited number.
 * `enabled` - (Optional) True if this VDC is enabled for use by the organization VDCs.
 Default is true.
 * `storage_profile` - (Required, System Admin) Storage profiles supported by this VDC.
 See [Storage Profile](#storageprofile) below for details.
 * `memory_guaranteed` - (Optional, System Admin) Percentage of allocated memory resources guaranteed to vApps deployed in this VDC.
 For example, if this value is 0.75, then 75% of allocated resources are guaranteed.
 Required when `allocation_model` is AllocationVApp, AllocationPool or Flex.
 When Allocation model is AllocationPool minimum value is 0.2.
-If left empty, VCD sets a value.
+If left empty, VCLOUD sets a value.
 * `cpu_guaranteed` - (Optional, System Admin) Percentage of allocated CPU resources guaranteed to vApps deployed in this VDC.
 For example, if this value is 0.75, then 75% of allocated resources are guaranteed.
 Required when `allocation_model` is AllocationVApp, AllocationPool or Flex.
-If left empty, VCD sets a value.
+If left empty, VCLOUD sets a value.
 * `cpu_speed` - (Optional, System Admin) Specifies the clock frequency, in Megahertz, for any virtual CPU that is allocated to a VM.
 A VM with 2 vCPUs will consume twice as much of this value.
 Ignored for ReservationPool.
 Required when `allocation_model` is AllocationVApp, AllocationPool or Flex, and may not be less than 256 MHz.
 Defaults to 1000 MHz if value isn't provided.
 * `metadata` - (Deprecated; *v2.4+*) Use `metadata_entry` instead.
 Key value map of metadata to assign to this VDC
 * `metadata_entry` - (Optional; *v3.8+*) A set of metadata entries to assign.
 See [Metadata](#metadata) section for details.